-The Environmental & Occupational Health Science Institute announces the 2017 Toxicology, Health & Environmental Disease (THED) High School Summer Program.
+The Environmental & Occupational Health Science Institute announces the 2021 Toxicology, Health & Environmental Disease (THED) High School Summer Program.
 THED is a highly intensive program requiring active involvement of participants.
-Students will participate in a variety of laboratory activities such as DNA isolation, PCR, cell culture, gel electrophoresis, enzyme activity measurement, and microscope slide staining, in addition to discussions about careers in medicine, pharmacy, toxicology, environmental science, and research.
-This summer program is open to highly motivated high school students interested in the biomedical and environmental sciences, entering the 10th, 11th or 12th grade in the fall of 2017.
-Participants must have completed at least one high school biology course.
+Students will participate in a variety of activities encompassing laboratory ethics, experimental design, genetics, drug disposition and pharmacogenetics, and forensic toxicology.
+In addition, we will discuss career options in medicine, pharmacy, toxicology, environmental science, and biomedical research.
+This summer program is open to highly motivated high school students interested in the biomedical and environmental sciences, entering the 10th, 11th or 12th grade in the fall of 2021.
+Participants are highly encouraged to have completed at least one high school biology course prior to attending.

 Please attach the following when completing the application:

-This program is competitive and limited to 24 students per session.
-Applications will be reviewed on a rolling basis.
+This program is competitive and applications will be reviewed on a rolling basis.

 Read an article in NIH Environmental Factor about the 2013 THED program.

 Copyright © 2021, Rutgers, The State University of New Jersey